myndtrust/useeio2017/README.md

 # useeio2017
 Python in Jupyter Notebook implementation of USEEIO2017

-The data set is provided in a zip file, once you down unzip and store the xlxs file in the head directory.
+The data set is provided in a zip file.
+Once you download and unzip,store the xlxs file in the head directory.

 The module uses pickle version of the xlxs spread to speed things up alot.